 Collagen provides structure and cushion in the joints.
 As the body ages, the cushion wears down, and joint mobility decreases.
 This increases the risk of injury.
 Taking collagen supplements can help improve symptoms of osteoarthritis, rheumatoid arthritis, and other conditions.

 Finta, Regina et al. “The effect of diaphragm training on lumbar stabilizer muscles: a new concept for improving segmental stability in the case of low back pain.”
 Journal of pain research vol. 11 3031-3045.
 28 Nov.
 2018, doi:10.2147/JPR.S181610

 Lugo, James P et al. “Efficacy and tolerability of an undenatured type II collagen supplement in modulating knee osteoarthritis symptoms: a multicenter randomized, double-blind, placebo-controlled study.”
 Nutrition journal vol. 15 14.
 29 Jan.
 2016, doi:10.1186/s12937-016-0130-8

 National Institute of Neurological Disorders and Stroke.
 Pain: Hope Through Research. www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Hope-Through-Research/Pain-Hope-Through-Research.
 June 9, 2017.

-The information herein on "Relaxing The Low Back Muscles" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Relaxing The Low Back Muscles" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.